Skip to main content

 });

-// Walk through the application and trigger all callbacks
+// Walk the entire application and fire callbacks

 $ranger->walk();